 Exploring the Forbidden Worlds Film Festival: A Journey Into 'Stranger Danger'

-By Amaan Ali, Co-Editor-in-Chief
+By Amaan Ali, Co-Editor-in-Chief and Edward Boileau, Third Year, Computer science

 Bristol’s Forbidden Worlds Film Festival returned this year with a spine-chilling theme: Stranger Danger.
 This festival offered a collection of cult horror classics and lesser-known gems that drew on the fear of mysterious figures and unsettling encounters to leave the whole audience wondering which of the strangers they’re sitting next to is really a crazed psychopath.

 This year, we had the chance to interview the festival's organisers, and they shared the inspiration behind this year's theme.
-"We long knew that we wanted to screen The Hitcher as part of our line-up," they explained, "and with that in place, we brainstormed a theme to set this year apart.
-The ‘Stranger Danger’ theme really connected to the fears that were prevalent in the 70s and 80s with Public Service Announcements about the dangers of strangers and hitchhikers.
-Films like When a Stranger Calls rarely get shown on the big screen, so we thought it would be an interesting angle to program around."
+'We long knew that we wanted to screen The Hitcher as part of our line-up,' they explained, 'and with that in place, we brainstormed a theme to set this year apart.
+The 'Stranger Danger’ theme really connected to the fears that were prevalent in the 70s and 80s with Public Service Announcements about the dangers of strangers and hitchhikers.
+Films like When a Stranger Calls rarely get shown on the big screen, so we thought it would be an interesting angle to program around.'

 Curating the line-up, however, was no easy task.
-"We wanted to choose films that would appeal to different audiences, especially students and younger generations," they added.
+'We wanted to choose films that would appeal to different audiences, especially students and younger generations,' they added.
 For example, I Know What You Did Last Summer was selected to appeal to Gen-Zs who might never have seen this iconic '90s slasher in theatres before.
 They also included international titles like Cure, which had never been theatrically released in the UK, to ensure a diverse selection.

 Image Courtesy of fwfilmfestival Instagram

 This year’s festival not only showcased classic features but also spotlighted emerging filmmakers by including short films.
-“Supporting local talent is key, especially student filmmakers,” the organizers shared.
+'Supporting local talent is key, especially student filmmakers,' the organizers shared.
 This aspect of the festival reflects their dedication to fostering new voices in horror while ensuring the festival remains engaging and fresh for returning audiences.
 Two that stood out to us were Stop Dead by Emily Greenwood and The Babka by Michael Jenkins.

 Stop Dead follows two police officers who try to help a girl being stalked by an unseen force that kills you if you stop moving.
 The film was created as a proof of concept for Greenwood's feature-length horror The Still Man, and whilst the idea was simple, the jump scares were well-executed and had us and the rest of the audience on edge throughout.